 Be sure to dress warmly, however, as Barrow is one of the coldest places in the country as well.

 The Gates of the Arctic is one of the least visited national parks in the entire U.S., with only a few thousand travelers making their way across its borders each year.
 The park has no roads leading in or out, and there are no facilities of any kind to be found in its interior either.
 In order to get there, travelers must travel by bush plane, which is a common form of transportation in the Alaskan wilderness.
 But those who are adventurous enough to make the journey are rewarded by a pristine landscape that remains almost completely untouched by man.

 Adventure travel company Arctic Wild leads backpacking trips into the Gates of the Arctic each summer, with itineraries that take travelers into the heart of this extraordinary place, crossing a vast section of tundra along the way.
 Adventure travel just doesn't get any more remote or wild than this.

 Take an Arctic Road Trip

-Want to experience the wild tundra, but only have one day to spare?
+Want to experience the wild tundra, but only have one day to spare on your schedule?
 If so, be sure to check out the Arctic Circle Tour from Alaskan Arctic Turtle Tours in Fairbanks.
 This excursion will send you off on an epic road trip that will take you well above the Arctic Circle as you cross the fabled Yukon River, pass through large expanses of wilderness, and stop at Finger Mountain to take in the excellent views.
-Chances are, you'll also spot plenty of wildlife along the way too, as bears, moose, and other creatures are common throughout the area.
+Chances are, you'll also spot some of Alaska's famous wildlife along the way too, as bears, moose, and other creatures are common throughout the area.
 You'll even receive an official certificate proving that you have visited and traveled through the Arctic.Continue to 5 of 5 below.

 05 of 05